Fiserv (FISV)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Fiserv’s 7% annualized revenue growth over the last five years was mediocre.
-This wasn’t a great result compared to the rest of the financials sector, but there are still things to like about Fiserv.
+Over the last five years, Fiserv grew its revenue at a decent 7.7% compounded annual growth rate.
+Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 Fiserv Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Fiserv’s annualized revenue growth of 6.1% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Fiserv’s recent performance shows its demand has slowed as its annualized revenue growth of 6.3% over the last two years was below its five-year trend.
 Fiserv Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin